boxabhi/CovidVue/README.md

-# corona covid-19 REST API with flask
+# Corona virus time data |  Covid-19 REST API with flask
 # frontend done in Vue.js

 # Below are the screen shot of the End Application